paulkienitz/BlitLife/README.md

 the famous cellular automaton, in which the growth algorithm is implemented on an Amiga using the "blitter", controlled by direct hardware pokes.

-At bottom, the blitter is does logical operations on large fields of bits, such as AND or XOR, barrel-shifting them as necessary to align with each other.
+At bottom, the blitter does logical operations on large fields of bits, such as AND or XOR, barrel-shifting them as necessary to align with each other.
 By decomposing the numeric operations of the life algorithm (such as counting neighbors) into a basic logical form, the blitter can implement the Life growth algorithm as a series of steps,